nuodb/nuodb-insights/README.md

 ### 3) Install NuoDB Collector on all hosts with database processes

-See the instructions for installing [NuoDB Collector](https://github.com/nuodb/nuodb-collector#setup-on-bare-metal) on bare-metal.
-NuoDB Collector should be set up on all hosts that have database processes.
+Follow the instructions for installing the [NuoDB Collector](https://github.com/nuodb/nuodb-collector#setup-on-bare-metal) on bare-metal.
+NuoDB Collector should be set up on all hosts that will run NuoDB database processes.

-Once all components have been set up, NuoDB performance can be visualized by navigating to `http://<hostgrafana>:3000` where `<hostgrafana>` is the host that the Grafana server was started on.
+Once all components have been set up, NuoDB performance can be visualized by navigating to `http://<hostgrafana>:3000/d/000000004/nuodb-ops-system-overview?orgId=1&refresh=10s` where `<hostgrafana>` is the host that the Grafana server was started on.

 ## Status of the Project